top of page

 Birthed in 1962, Rural Ministries (formerly known as Datchet Evangelical Fellowship) continues with a passion for mission that was in our founder, Herbert Goddard.
 Over the years we have adapted and changed how we have worked, concentrating on the rural context, and wanting to see this served by people who are grace filled, God empowered and contextually relevant.

 We see no reason why rural churches shouldn’t demonstrate as much energy and passion for mission as their urban and sub-urban cousins.
 The word is the same.
 The message is the same.
-His love is the same, but the available resources may be lacking.
+God's love is the same, but the available resources may be lacking.

 We specialise in 'out of the box' thinking, enabling, and encouraging those who serve God within the margins of the rural context.
-We love to inspire, facilitate and resource to enable people to join in with what God is already doing'
+We love to inspire, facilitate and resource to enable people to 'join in with what God is already doing'.

 adam-rhodes-15Dw3oVs0bI-unsplash.jpg